Arvell Nelson: Cleveland Gladiators

 In March 2016, Nelson was assigned to the Cleveland Gladiators.
 He began the season at jack linebacker for the Gladiators but became the starting quarterback after injuries to Chris Dieker and Dennis Havrilla.
 He made his first start at quarterback for the team on April 29, 2016 after Havrilla was injured, throwing for 332 yards and six touchdowns in a 76–56 loss to the Orlando Predators.
 Nelson threw for 3,425 yards and 70 touchdowns in 2016.
 On March 25, 2017, Nelson was placed on recallable reassignment.
 Nelson was assigned to the Gladiators on April 12, 2017.
 Nelson made his first start of the season for the Gladiators on April 22, 2017.
 Nelson was the third different starting quarterback the Gladiators had used in three games.

 Richmond Roughriders

 Nelson signed with the Richmond Roughriders of the American Arena League in April 2018.

 Washington Valor

 Nelson was assigned to the Washington Valor on May 29, 2018.
 He led the Valor to a 69–55 victory in ArenaBowl XXXI and was named the ArenaBowl Most Valuable Player.

+Jacksonville Sharks

+Nelson signed with the Jacksonville Sharks in Week 6 of the 2022 season where he threw for 40 Touchdowns and 11 interceptions.

 San Antonio Gunslingers

 On March 16, 2023, Nelson signed with the San Antonio Gunslingers of the National Arena League (NAL).
+Nelson became a free agent at the end of the season.